Skip to main content

 Independent living schemes can include:

 Blocks of flats offer secure homes, generally with door entry systems.
-Alarm systems, such as Telecare or Life 24, are also available guaranteeing peace of mind for residents and their families.
-Most schemes also include a communal laundry, guest rooms for friends or family for overnight visiting, social areas and communal gardens.
-There are often social and group activities which residents can get involved in if they wish to.
+Alarm systems, such as Telecare or Life 24, are also available, guaranteeing peace of mind for residents and their families.
+Most schemes also offer:

 I’m 60 years young and I don’t feel I need support!